tscheuch/cupyd/docs/warnings_errors.md

-# Warnings and Errors associated to the Spatial Integration module
-## Spatial Integration Files
+## Possible input-derived exceptions while using cupyd

+This document aims to define a non-exhaustive collection of anomalies (i.e. errors and warnings) that could appear while using this library.
+Please note that all of these exceptions **will originate from the input**.
+Put simply, they should only appear if something is missing or ill-defined.

+### Within the spatial integration module

+#### Related to: spatial integration files

-### Error: Missing MODFLOW files
+**ERROR: Missing MODFLOW files**
-- Missing .dis file
+- **.dis** file is missing.

-### Warning: Missing MODFLOW files
+**WARNING: Missing MODFLOW files**
-- Missing .drn file.
-Required for a bidirectional flux exchange.
-- Missing .bas file.
-Needed for suitable validation of the spatial integration.

-### Warning: Missing SWMM files
-- Missin .inp file.
-Needed for suitable validation of the GIS files.

-### Error: Missing GIS files
-- subcatchments_swmm_shp_file_path is missing.

-### Warning: Missing GIS files
-- storage_units_shp_file_path is missing (check .inp file)
-- nodes_shp_file_path is missing.
+- **.drn** file is missing.
 Needed for a bidirectional flux exchange.

-### Warning: Wrong GIS files conceptualization
+- **.bas** file is missing.
+Needed for a proper validation of the spatial integration.

+**WARNING: Missing SWMM files**
+- **.inp** file is missing.
+Needed for a proper validation of the GIS files.

+**ERROR: Missing GIS files**
+- **subcatchments_swmm_shp_file_path** is missing.

+**WARNING: Missing GIS files**
+- **storage_units_shp_file_path** is missing.
+Check **.inp** file.
+- **nodes_shp_file_path** is missing.
+Needed for a bidirectional flux exchange.

+**ERROR: Defective GIS files**
+- **subcatchments_swmm.shp** must be a polygon shapefile.
+- **storage_units.shp** must be a polygon shapefile.

+**WARNING: Defective GIS files**
-- subcatchments_swmm.shp: None column named "subcatch".
-First column is taken by default.
+- **subcatchments_swmm.shp:** No column named "subcatch".
+  First column is used by default.
-- storage_units.shp: None column named "stor_unit".
-First column is taken by default.
+- **storage_units.shp:** No column named "stor_unit".
+  First column is used by default.
-- nodes.shp: The file is a point shapefile.
-The relationship between MODFLOW cells and SWMM nodes is built auotmatically.
+- **nodes.shp:** The file is a point shapefile.
+  The relationship between MODFLOW cells and SWMM nodes is built automatically.
-- nodes.shp: The fie is a polygon shapefile.
-The relationship between MODFLOW cells and SWMM nodes is not built auotmatically.
+- **nodes.shp:** The file is a polygon shapefile.
+  The relationship between MODFLOW cells and SWMM nodes is not built automatically.
-- (if nodes.shp is polygon): None column named "node" in nodes.shp file.
-First column is taken by default.
+- If **nodes.shp** is polygon: No column named "node" in **nodes.shp** file.

-### Error: Wrong GIS files conceptualization
-- subcatchments_swmm.shp must be a polygon shapefile.
-- storage_units.shp must be a polygon shapefile.
+  First column is used by default.

-### Warning: Relation between GIS files and SWMM .inp file
+**WARNING: Relation between GIS files and SWMM .inp file**
-- subcatchments in the .inp file == subcatchments_swmm.shp["subcath"]
+- Subcatchments in the **.inp** file == subcatchments_swmm.shp[subcatch]
-- storage uniste in the .inp file== storage_units.shp [stor_unit]
+- Storage units in the **.inp** file == storage_units.shp[stor_unit]
-- nodes in the .inp file == nodes.shp[node]
+- Nodes in the **.inp** file == nodes.shp[node]
-- subcatchments_swmm.shp["subcath"] areas == subcatchments areas in the .inp file
+- Subcatchments areas in the **.inp** file == subcatchments_swmm.shp[subcatch] areas

-## Spatial Integration Results
+#### Related to: spatial integration results

-(This warnings and errors should be supported with spatial plots)
+The following exceptions should be supported with spatial plots.

-*Warning:
-- MODFLOW spatial domain is smaller tha SWMM spatial domain.
+- MODFLOW spatial domain is smaller than the SWMM spatial domain.
   Part of the SWMM infiltraton will not be incorporated to MODFLOW as recharge.
 Continuity errors associated.
-- There are SWMM subcathments linked to inactive cells.
+- There are SWMM subcatchments linked to inactive cells.
   SWMM infiltraton will not be incorporated to MODFLOW as recharge.
 Continuity errors associated.
-- There are SWMM subcathments linked to constant head cells.
+- There are SWMM subcatchments linked to constant head cells.
   SWMM infiltraton will not be incorporated to MODFLOW as recharge.
 Continuity errors associated.
 - There are cells with drain capacity that are not linked to any SWMM node.
 Continuity errors associated.
-- The subcathments areas in subcatchments_swmm.shp == sum cell areas asociated to each subcathcment.
+- The subcatchments areas in **subcatchments_swmm.shp** == sum cell areas associated to each subcatchment.
   It is recommended to use smaller cells.
 - Inner cells are not associated to subcatchments.
 - There are active cells outside the SWMM domain.

-# Warnings and Errors associated to the Simulation module
+### Within the simulation module

-- Consistent times steps
+- Inconsistent time steps
 - SWMM flow units must be CMS
 - Warning: SWMM simulation uses variable time steps